Skip to main content

 • Difficulty swallowing

-MRI will typically show a thinned corpus callosum and a lack of myelination in the brain.
+• Thin corpus callosum and a lack of myelination in the brain

 What Can We Do?